Venezuela rebuffs Obama, repeats case against U.S. 'spy'

 Obama's comments about Tracy, and others questioning socialist leader Nicolas Maduro's democratic credentials after last month's disputed presidential vote, have infuriated the government and revived accusations of "imperialist meddling."

-Maduro, a 50-year-old former bus driver who rose to be Chavez's foreign minister and vice-president, has alternately railed against Washington in the same terms as Chavez and fanned prospects of a rapprochement by offering dialogue.

-"I think he actually wants to improve relations with the north, but because he's vulnerable domestically right now, he needs to revive the old blood-and-thunder rhetoric to shore up support," said a Western diplomat in Caracas.

-The Tracy case is a crucial test of Maduro's intentions towards a country that remains the main export market for the OPEC member's oil despite years of political hostility.
+The Tracy case is a crucial test of Maduro's intentions toward a country that remains the main export market for the OPEC member's oil despite years of political hostility.

 Friends and family of Tracy, who was a director and producer at Los Angeles-based Freehold Productions according to his LinkedIn profile, say he became passionately interested in Venezuelan politics and had excellent relations on both sides.